Julian Schiller

 Julian "Jules" Schiller is an Australian TV and radio personality.

-Schiller currently hosts Drive on ABC Radio Adelaide.
+Schiller currently hosts Breakfast on ABC Radio Adelaide.

 He previously worked at Nova 91.9, Triple M, Fox Sports, and The Project.

 Radio

 In 1993 Schiller started writing and performing radio serials at Melbourne community station 3RRR along with Tony Moclair.
 In 1995 Schiller and Moclair began making appearances on the Breakfasters show with James Young, Chris Hatzis and Kate Langbroek.

 In 1997 Schiller and Moclair were signed by Triple M where they hosted a national night show called CRUD.
 They were promoted to Drive in 1999-2000.
 During this time Schiller co-wrote a radio character called Guido Hatzis which was performed by Moclair.
 The pair released three albums with Universal music and won two Aria Awards in 2000 and 2001.

 From 2000-2002 Schiller and Moclair worked at Austereo MCM hosting a show called The Flying Squad which was networked across Australia.

 From 2002-2004, Schiller and Moclair wrote and performed a show called Restoring the Balance for Triple J. The show was political satire and interviewed notable politicians such as Bill Shorten and Julie Bishop.

 In 2004 Schiller signed to Nova 91.9 and co-hosted their Breakfast show in Adelaide.
 He was joined by Moclair, Ryan Fitzgerald and Jodie J Hill.
 He left in 2010.

 From 2012-2013 Schiller signed to Triple M to co-host a national drive show called Merrick and the Highway Patrol along with Merrick Watts and Rachel Corbett.
 He also regularly co-hosted Merrick and Australia alongside Merrick Watts on Triple M.

 In January 2017, ABC announced that Schiller would host Drive on ABC Radio Adelaide from Monday to Thursday.

+In January 2024, Schiller moved to present Breakfast with Sonya Feldhoff.